 Aggressive asphalt at high temperatures

-All our services include our Real Time Data Acquisition and Reporting System SART: Monitoring and capture of telemetric performance data during driving on public roads or specific test track, and immediate systematic dump to be available for analysis.
+All our services feature our Real-Time Data Acquisition and Reporting System (RDARS): Monitoring and capture of telemetric performance data while driving on public roads or on test tracks, and systematic data upload to be available for immediate analysis.